-First, there are God's revealed rules, those of the Koran which we have talked about in Pain, Pleasure and Prejudice, and then there are the hadiths (or Hadith, in English academic usage hadith is often both singular and plural), the sayings and example i.e. deeds of the Prophet Muhammad.
+First, there are the Koran’s more than six thousand revealed truths, i.e., immutable facts communicated to a mortal by a god which we have talked about in Pain, Pleasure and Prejudice; and then there are the even more numerous hadiths (or Hadith, in English academic usage hadith is often both singular and plural), the sayings and example of the Prophet Muhammad.

-If you are the Taliban or Al-Qaeda, the Koran and the hadiths define Islamic law as in "jurisprudence in the religion", and comprise all you need to know about the nature of your existence and how to lead a God-fearing life.
+If you are the Taliban, Al-Qaeda or Islamic State, the Koran and the hadiths define Islamic law, i.e., the Sharia as in "jurisprudence in the religion", and comprise all you need to know about the nature of your existence and how to lead a God-fearing life.